taiseen/hotel-booking-static/README.md

 <br />

-*  It describes how modules of the system interact with each other...
+* Components calling describe, how modules are interact with each other in the system...